0xAtelerix/docs/index.md

 ---
-title: Introduction as title
+title: Index page given metadata title
 ---

-# Introduction as heading
+# Idex page given H1 heading

 Welcome to Pelagos: the first universal execution layer that turns every onchain pool into one seamless liquidity fabric.

+## Index page given H2 heading

 In this paper, Pelogas presents such a solution that reclaims the original vision of DeFi: permissionless innovation, efficient markets, and universal accessibility.